razaellahi/ibs-format/README.md

  * Here symbol, 'b' is using for 'bold', 'i' for 'italic', 'strike' for 'strike' and 'mark' for 'mark' tag with their respective Identifiers.
  * The user can use as many tags and their identifiers of his own choice.
+ * Some special characters can't be used as identifiers for example, dollar sign '$'.
  * Now the function will look like.

 ```js